Angelo Mozilo: Friends of Angelo (FOA) VIP program

 In June 2008, Conde Nast Portfolio reported that several influential lawmakers and politicians, including Senate Banking Committee Chairman Christopher Dodd, Senate Budget Committee Chairman Kent Conrad, and former Fannie Mae CEO Jim Johnson, received favorable mortgage financing from Countrywide by virtue of being "Friends of Angelo".

-Democratic Senator Dodd received a $75,000 reduction in mortgage payments from Countrywide at allegedly below-market rates on his Washington, D.C. and Connecticut homes.
-Michael Moore's Capitalism: A Love Story shows on film that this was actually over a million dollars of a sweet-heart mortgage deal.
+Democratic Senator Dodd received a $75,000 reduction in mortgage payments from Countrywide at allegedly below-market rates on his Washington, D.C., and Connecticut homes.
 Dodd nonetheless called for stronger regulation of mortgage lenders and proposed that predatory lenders should face criminal charges.

 Clinton Jones III, senior counsel of the House Financial Services Subcommittee on Housing and Community Opportunity, and "an adviser to ranking Republican members of Congress responsible for legislation of interest to the financial services industry and of importance to Countrywide." was given special treatment.
 Jones is now state director for federal residential-mortgage bundler Freddie Mac.
 Alphonso Jackson, acting secretary of HUD at the time and long-time friend and Texas neighbor of President Bush, received a discounted mortgage for himself and sought one for his daughter.
 "In 2003, using V.I.P. loans for nearly $1 million apiece, Franklin Raines, Fannie Mae’s chairman and C.E.O. from 1999 to 2004, twice refinanced his seven-bedroom home, which has a pool and movie theater."

 Though Mozilo donated extensively to both parties during the Clinton Administration, he himself was reportedly a registered Republican.
-Speaker of the House Nancy Pelosi's son Paul Pelosi, Jr. also received a loan with Countrywide.
+Speaker of the House Nancy Pelosi's son Paul Pelosi Jr. also received a loan with Countrywide.
 Barbara Boxer, Adam H. Putnam, Richard C. Holbrooke, James E. Clyburn, and Donna Shalala are among those with mortgages from Countrywide.
-CBS News has obtained the following list of then-Fannie Mae employees whose names have been turned over to investigators as having received VIP loans from Countrywide:
+CBS News obtained a list of then-Fannie Mae employees whose names have been turned over to investigators as having received VIP loans from Countrywide.

-Other controversies
+Personal life and death

-Shortly after University of San Diego invited Mozilo to be the keynote speaker at a conference for "sustainable real estate", DisinviteMozilo was created in protest on January 10, 2008.
-Mozilo pulled out six days later.
-Shortly after that, Congress invited Mozilo to testify about his compensation.
-In May 2008, Mozilo made the news by accidentally hitting "reply" instead of "forward" in response to an e-mail from a distressed homeowner named Daniel Bailey of North Carolina.
-Bailey had created a hardship letter to request a loan modification from Mozilo on a website forum named LoanSafe.org.
-Bailey then sent his request directly to the Office of the President of Countrywide and this was Angelo Mozilo's reply.
+Mozilo married Phyllis Ardese in 1961.
+They had five children and were together until her death in 2017.

-"This is unbelievable.
-Most of these letters now have the same wording.
-Obviously they are being counseled by some other person or by the internet.
-Disgusting."
+Mozilo was a resident of Montecito, California, where he died on July 16, 2023, at age 84, of natural causes.